How to Build a Taxi App like Uber & What’s the Cost?

 Stage 1: Market Research

-- Offer shared rides between well-defined residential and commercial regions
+• Offer shared rides between well-defined residential and commercial regions.

-- Launch bike taxis and self-drive scooters around educational institutions
+• Launch bike taxis and self-drive scooters around educational institutions.

-- Offer long-term rental services for metropolitan cities with a young working population
+• Offer long-term rental services for metropolitan cities with a young working population.

-- Offer 4/8/12 hour packages for regions with dense commercial and office spaces
+• Offer 4/8/12 hour packages for regions with dense commercial and office spaces.

 Stage 2: Develop a Business Model Canvas

-Quite simply, a business model canvas is a snapshot of your partners, the value proposition for each stakeholder, core competencies, value proposition, cost structure, revenue stream, customer segments, and marketing media.
+A business model canvas is a snapshot of your partners, the value proposition for each stakeholder, core competencies, value proposition, cost structure, revenue stream, customer segments, and marketing media.
 You have to take a 360-degree view of your app and drive it forward by balancing all the parameters.

 A revenue model identifies potential sources of revenue and works out the pricing structure for each.
 After all, your business must be able to recover the cost to make a taxi app like Uber as soon as possible.
 After that, there should be enough revenue generated to offset the operational costs and generate returns on your investment.